openfaas/faasd/README.md

 ### Workshop

-[The OpenFaaS workshop](https://github.com/openfaas/workshop/) is a set of 12 self-paced labs and provides a great starting point
+[The OpenFaaS workshop](https://github.com/openfaas/workshop/) is a set of 12 self-paced labs and provides a great starting point for learning the features of openfaas.
+Not all features will be available or usable with faasd.

 ### Community support